it-minds/itm_no-mindster-tv/CONTRIBUTING.md

 You can run storybook with the following command:
 - `npm run storybook` to run storybook

+*NB:* As of writing, the storybook setup does not properly host the correct fonts.
+This is a known issue and will be fixed in the future.

 ## Committing

 This project uses [`husky`](https://typicode.github.io/husky/) to manage git hooks